The Bulletin: Financial Information

 Undergraduate students who have been approved for part-time status (including R.E.A.L. students) by their Advising Dean or have entered a program being billed per credit will be billed tuition corresponding to the number of registered credits for the semester.
 Please refer to undergraduate residency requirement for details regarding eligibility.
 Students may request to be part-time in a given semester up until the day before the semester begins.
 The deadline is strictly enforced.

-Students who are billed per credit should review the refund policy on the bursar’s website for details as they relate to tuition retained for dropped courses after the term status.: https://students.tufts.edu/financial-services/billing/tuition-refund-policy/.
+Students who are billed per credit should review the refund policy on the bursar’s website for details as they relate to tuition retained for dropped courses after the term status: https://students.tufts.edu/financial-services/billing/tuition-refund-policy/.
 Tuition refund percentages are applied for all adds and drops.
 This includes scenarios in which a student (or instructor through an enrollment correction form) is “swapping” enrollment.
 Swapping does not replace one course with another; the action refers to simultaneously dropping and adding two different courses and does not warrant a different refund consideration

 ProgramRate per Credit